Laminate Flooring Costs Explained [2024]

 10. Some types of laminate flooring come with underlayment built-in, but if yours doesn’t, you may have to purchase this separately.
 To fit the laminate flooring underlay, you should roll out two rows and use a knife to cut it to make sure it fits in the space.

-Before cutting it, you should you make sure the two pieces meet but do not overlap to avoid bumps in your flooring.
+Before cutting it, you should make sure the two pieces meet but do not overlap to avoid bumps in your flooring.
 Once it is positioned correctly, you should then duct tape the underlay to secure it.

 11. Fit The Laminate Flooring

 12. Before securing your floor, you should place 3 to 8-inch spacers along your walls to make room for material expansion.
-The first row should be installed by placing the planks tongue-side against the wall then once the row is complete, you should cut the length of the plank, making sure you leave room for the spacers.
+The first row should be installed by placing the planks tongue-side against the wall.
+Then, once the row is complete, you should cut the length of the plank, making sure you leave room for the spacers.

 If you have more than a foot of remaining flooring from the first, you should use this to start the next row and start where the first row began to give a more natural and staggering feel.